2025 Solar Incentives Guide for Sanford, NC - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

 The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
-Originally, the ITC covered 30% of all costs (panels, accessories, labor and equipment), although the covered amount has fluctuated slightly over the years between 26-30%.
+The solar panels must have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
+The ITC originally paid out 30% of all system installation costs (panels, equipment, accessories and labor), although the total amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
-Rebates, tax credits and more can be offered at a more local level.
-Incentives might be provided by your county or municipality, or by the state of North Carolina.
+There are more than just federal solar incentives; rebates, tax credits and more are often offered at the local or state level.
+Incentives may be provided by your county or municipality, or by the state of North Carolina.
 Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Sanford